 “The industry finally gets the update that improves the efficiency and security of the mining software stack.
 Considering the amount of money that has been put into mining so far, we should use state-of-the-art technology for securing the Bitcoin blockchain.
 No compromise is acceptable here.
 No space for closed source software here.”

 Braiins currently has a working version of the upgraded stack with a prototype of the mining software using the new mining protocol.
 The company is inviting the entire BTC community to take part in their initiative and finalizing the suggested open standard.

-Back in May, Braiins, announced a rebranding, and a more public approach on their six-year involvement in the operation and development of the original cryptocurrency mining pool, Slush Pool.
+Back in May, Braiins announced a rebranding, and a more public approach to their six-year involvement in the operation and development of the original cryptocurrency mining pool, Slush Pool.